WyrdHY/Q_Measurement/README.md

 169.254.218.202

-Once you have plugged the LAN cable to the computer, simply typing its IP address in the Internet Browser will allow you to see its spec.
+Once you have plugged the LAN cable to the computer, there should be a green icon appear on the top right corner on the screen of your oscilloscope.
+At this point, simply typing its IP address in the Internet Browser will allow you to see its spec.

 ![UI Image](pictures/RS.png)